Stuart Forster finds the Royal Yacht Britannia floats his boat on a visit the Edinburgh, Scotland.

 A tribute to British engineering and maintenance, it could generate 12,000 horsepower and a top speed of 22.5 knots (just under 26 miles per hour).

-See the Royal Yacht Britannia website for up-to-date information regarding opening times and admission prices.
+Visit the Royal Yacht Britannia (Ocean Drive, Leith, Edinburgh, EH6 6JJ; tel. +44 131 555 5566) website for more information about the regarding opening times and admission prices.

 Photos illustrating this post are by Why Eye Photography.